John-Abbott-College/1P6-Notes/Markdown/17_functions.md

 Where:

-- `static` - Keyword that defines how accessible this function is.
-In short, `static`  means this function can be accessed from anywhere in your program.
+- `static` - Keyword that defines how to reach this function.
+For now, `static`  means this function can be accessed from anywhere in your `Program` class.
 - `return_type` - The type of variable that this function will return (provide as it's output).
 	- Examples of return types:
 		- `int`, `string`, `double`, `bool`